nickbild/psoc6_voice_assistant/README.md

 ![](https://raw.githubusercontent.com/nickbild/psoc6_voice_assistant/refs/heads/main/media/eclipse.png)

-The last step is to click the button to deply your project.
+The last step is to click the button to deploy your project.
 The predictions will be output via serial over USB, so I read that via my voice assistant Python script to determine when the wakeword was spoken.

 That's it!
 You've got your own offline LLM-based voice assistant, with this little board doing the tough job of continuous wakeword detection: